sjvermeu/sjvermeu.github.io/content/2021/08/component-view-of-infrastructure.md

-has when their phone is near its limits (e.g. storage is full), the options the user has (add SD card if the phone supports it, or use cloud storage services), and compare that with larger enterprises where data hosting is often either centralized, or abstracted so that systems are not bound to the limits of their own storage capacity.
+has when their phone is near its limits (e.g. storage is full), the options the user has (add SD card if the phone supports it, or use cloud storage services), and compare that with larger enterprises where data hosting is often either centralized or abstracted, so that systems are not bound to the limits of their device's storage capacity.

 **Component views enable scalability and cost insights**